 The revolving door of IMF heads (we’ve had Henry Czerny, Anthony Hopkins, Laurence Fishburne, and Tom Wilkinson in the role) continues to spin, as does the female element.
 Aside from one cameo appearance, we’ve not had one stable female role spanning any of the films’ continuity, and I’m hoping Rebecca Ferguson’s Ilsa can turn that around.
 She’s not weak, and she displays a toughness – both mental and physical – that doesn’t put her anywhere near the typical “damsel in distress” pantheon.
 We’re shown she can handle herself with weapons, close quarters combat, and computers, leaving just enough for a personality which results in terrific chemistry with Ethan.

 Does this movie have any bearing on a certain “rogue nation” that’s been in the news for the last year or two?
 Not really, but one can’t help think if this is a film fantasy version of how a deep cover agency would handle such a thing.
 When it comes down to it, Mission: Impossible – Rogue Nation is good, old-fashioned film excitement.
-Watching this film made me feel like I’d gone back to the days when Indiana Jones was swinging on his whip across chasms and his enemies, holding on for dear life to the rope bridge as Mola Ram tried to rip his heart out of his chest.
+Watching this film made me feel like I’d gone back to the days when Indiana Jones was swinging on his whip across chasms and over his enemies, holding on for dear life to the rope bridge as Mola Ram tried to rip his heart out of his chest.
 Fewer actors try as hard as Tom Cruise to not just earn, but command the audience’s respect, which he manages to do in the film’s opening minutes.
 That’s the kind of film McQuarrie has made, and it’s a slam-bang slam-dunk to close out the July movie season.